galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 | HiFi + parental + BioNano | Better haplotype resolution and improved continuity | G |
 | HiFi + parental data + Hi-C + BioNano | Better haplotype resolution and ultimate continuity | H |

 If this table "HiFi" and "Hi-C" are derived from the individual whose genome is being assembled.
 "Parental data" is high coverage Illumina data derived from parents of the individual being assembled.
 Datasets containing parental data are also called "*Trios*".
 Each combination of input datasets is supported by an *analysis trajectory*: a combination of workflows designed for generating assembly given a particular combination of inputs.
-These trajectories are shown in the figure below.
+These trajectories are listed in the table above and shown in the figure below.
 We suggest at least 30✕ PacBio HiFi coverage and 30✕ Hi-C coverage per haplotype (parental genome); and up to 60✕ coverage to accurately assemble highly repetitive regions.

 ![The nine workflows of Galaxy assembly pipeline](../../images/vgp_assembly/VGP_workflow_modules.svg "Eight analysis trajectories are possible depending on the combination of input data.
 A decision on whether or not to invoke Workflow 6 is based on the analysis of QC output of workflows 3, 4, or 5.
 Thicker lines connecting Workflows 7, 8, and 9 represent the fact that these workflows are invoked separately for each phased assembly (once for maternal and once for paternal).")
 <br>